hashbangcode/config_split_merge/README.md

 things that could be improved or altered.

 - Better output/reporting.
-- Allow the tool to run on more than two directories.
 - Incorporate a config ignore option to separate configs for certain sites.
-- Refactor code.
 - More tests!